songxingyu1118/SensorStack_take_home_exercise/README.md

 Bar chart saved as chart.png in the folder

 ## Notes
-Reads the file line by line, Keeps record for each site + device + metric combination (non-numeric values in the “value” column are skipped).
+Buffer reads the file line by line, Keeps record for each site + device + metric combination (non-numeric values in the “value” column are skipped).